jasp-stats/jaspMetaAnalysis/inst/help/RobustBayesianMetaAnalysis.md

 Robust Bayesian meta-analysis allows the user to specify a wide range of meta-analytic models, combine their estimates using model averaging, and quantify evidence for different hypotheses using Bayes factors.
 The analysis allows the user to specify various prior distributions for effect sizes and heterogeneity and incorporate models correcting for publication bias with selection models and PET-PEESE.

-Please note that we updated the model specification of RoBMA models with the version of JASP 0.15 (the analysis is now built on RoBMA 2.0 package).
-See our new RoBMA preprint for more details (https://doi.org/10.31234/osf.io/kvsp7).
+Please note that we updated the model specification of RoBMA models with the version of JASP 0.15.
+The default model specification corresponds to RoBMA-PSMA described in Bartoš and colleagues (2023).

 ### Input
 ---